 - Waiver of Duties: The duties you waive are so that we don’t have to seek buyers, show the house, and handle the closing.
 This document is why you save so much money!

-We ALWAYS put your contact information directly into the MLS and Zillow.com.
-Unfortunately, those are the only two places we are allowed to add your information.
-Every other website we feed to (with the exception of “Zillow Family” websites) does not allow us to post your contact information.
+We ALWAYS put your contact information directly into the MLS Unfortunately, that is the only place we are allowed to add your information.
+Every website we feed to does not allow us to post your contact information.
 Instead, they will list Glen as the Agent/Broker, since under the law he is your Agent traditionally speaking.
 If he receives any calls, texts or emails about your property he will forward them to you immediately.